 Lend Your Support

-Besides the numerous disheartening symptoms a person encounters with PTSD, he may also feel guilt or blame himself for his feelings.
+Besides the numerous disheartening symptoms people encounter with PTSD, they may also feel guilt or blame themselves for their feelings.
 This is where emotional support is needed.

 While it is important to communicate with someone who has PTSD, the communication must remain healthy, so the person doesn’t shut down.